Why we loved Copenhagen with kids

 Next time, I’d like to try Torvehallerne next to Nørreport station which has an even wider variety of eateries as well as actual market stalls selling fresh produce, perfect if you’re self catering during your stay in Copenhagen.

-We discovered a great little Italian restaurant on our last night, La Vecchia Signora, which serves sensibly priced pizzas and pasta.
+We discovered a great little Italian restaurant on our last night, La Vecchia Signora, which serves reasonably priced pizzas and pasta.
 It’s only a five minute walk from the Generator Hostel.

 I have heard good things about Gasoline Grill and I’m sure if we’d had time to track down this burger joint situated in a former petrol station my kids would have been delighted at the concept, it has branches popping up at various locations around the city.
 It’s been rated by Bloomberg as having some of the best burgers in the world, there’s also a veggie option if cow’s not your thing.